2

 • Either IntelliJ or VSCode support for your Mill example projects

-Before you move on to the following chapters, take some time to experiment with these tools: write some code in the Ammonite REPL, create some more scripts, add code and tests to the Mill example projects and run them.
+We will be using Mill as the primary build tool throughout this book.
+Before you move on to the following chapters, take some time to experiment with these tools: write some code in the Scala REPL, create some more scripts, add code and tests to the Mill example projects and run them.
 These are the main tools that we will use throughout this book.

 Discuss Chapter 2 online at https://www.handsonscala.com/discuss/2